A Guide To What's Happening In Hong Kong

 Far from it.

-Hong Kong is less than five years removed from another wave of massive protests in 2014 collectively known as the Umbrella movement.
+Hong Kong is less than five years removed from another wave of massive protests in 2014 collectively known as the Umbrella Movement.
 For nearly three months Hong Kong saw a series of sit-ins, rallies and road-clogging demonstrations.
 Several of the protest movement's organizers were sentenced to prison time earlier this year for their role in the demonstrations.

 In fact, Hong Kong has seen several spasms of unrest since the U.K. handed the region back to China in 1997.
-The agreement specified that Hong Kong was to be a "special administrative region" within Communist China, enjoying a "high degree of autonomy" — including the freedom to maintain its own economic and legal systems.
+The agreement specified that Hong Kong was to be a "special administrative region" within communist China, enjoying a "high degree of autonomy" — including the freedom to maintain its own economic and legal systems.
 In a word, Hongkongers were promised "one country, two systems."

 It hasn't exactly worked out that way, however.

-Hongkongers have complained of encroachment by Beijing virtually since the region's handover.
-Those complaints have grown louder in recent years, particularly after a spate of Hong Kong booksellers disappeared only to turn up later in police custody in mainland China.
+Hongkongers have complained of encroachment by Beijing since virtually the region's handover.
+Those complaints have grown louder in recent years, particularly after a spate of Hong Kong booksellers disappeared, only to turn up later in police custody in mainland China.
 Critics of the extradition bill believe such incidents presage what the future might look like if the measure were ever to become law.

 What's with all those umbrellas?

-Note: An earlier version of this story mistakenly used male pronouns to refer to Hua Chunying.
-Hua is a woman.